jsohlendorff/continuous_time_LTMLE/article.typ

 // however, the latter will come at the cost of some finite sample size bias.

 #theorem("Efficient influence function")[
+// Anders comment: I think this first part could be moved out of the
+// theorem.
+Then you can also explain what this is.
+I don't think
+// "cause-specific cumulative hazard function for the observed
+// censoring" is a very standard expression, so it deserves to be explained.
     Let for each $P in cal(M)$, $tilde(Lambda)^c_k (t, historycensored(k-1); P)$ be the corresponding cause-specific cumulative hazard function for the observed censoring for the $k$'th event.
 Suppose that there is a universal constant $C^* > 0$